Accessible Design (at SIGCSE TS 2025)

 While I think human existence is bleak, meaningless, and out of balance with the natural world, I find for precisely those reasons beauty in life and living.
 I am rarely ever angry or disappointed in individual people, but rather in the systems that produce them.
 Instead of focusing on what is good or bad about a situation, I tend to focus on actions we can take to change social conditions.

-Writing this document is one way that I name the forces that shape how I move through the world.
+Writing this is one way that I name the forces that shape how I move through the world.
 I believe reflexivity is a key practice for living in accordance with one’s values, and I respect people who think critically about how they think.
 I trust people who consistently take deliberate action to improve themselves, honor commitments to others, and go out of their way to provide help.